Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 You will first see the MariaDB starting up, Jahia will then create the necessary tables and continue with its startup.

-At the end of the startup, digitall will be available on Jahia at http://localhost:8080

 ## After startup

 You will have a fully fonctional Digitall site when visiting http://localhost:8080